kipcole9/money/README.md

 * Uses the `Decimal` type in Elixir and the Postgres `numeric` type to preserve precision.
 For MySQL the amount is serialised as a string to preserve precision that might otherwise be lost if stored as a JSON numeric type (which is either an integer or a float)

 * Includes a set of financial calculations (arithmetic and cash flow calculations) that follow solid rounding rules

+## Falsehoods programmers believe about prices

+The [github gist](https://gist.github.com/rgs/6509585) gives a good summary of the challenges of managing money in an application.
+The following described how `Money` handles each of these assertions.

+**1. You can store a price in a floating point variable.**

+`Money` operates and serialises in a arbitrary precision Decimal value.

+**2. All currencies are subdivided in 1/100th units (like US dollar/cents, euro/eurocents etc.).**

+`Money` leverages CLDR which defines the appropriate number of decimal places of a currency.
+As of CLDR version 32 there are:

+  * 52 currencies with zero decimal digits
+  * 241 currencies with two decimal digits
+  * 6 currencies with three decimal digits
+  * and 1 currency with four decimal digits

+**3. All currencies are subdivided in decimal units (like dinar/fils)**

+**4. All currencies currently in circulation are subdivided in decimal units. (to exclude shillings, pennies) (counter-example: MGA)**

+**5. All currencies are subdivided. (counter-examples: KRW, COP, JPY...
+Or subdivisions can be deprecated.)**

+`Money` correctly manages the appropriate number of decimal places for a currency.
+It also round correctly when formatting a currency for output (different currencies have different rounding levels for cash or transactions).

+**6. Prices can't have more precision than the smaller sub-unit of the currency. (e.g. gas prices)**

+All `Money` calculations are done with decimal arithmetic to the maxium precision of 28 decimal digits.

+**7. For any currency you can have a price of 1.
+(ZWL)**

+`Money` makes no assumption about the value assigned as long as its a real number.

+**8. Every country has its own currency.
+(EUR is the best example, but also Franc CFA, etc.)**

+`Money` makes no assumptions about the linkage of currencies to territories.

+**9. No country uses another's country official currency as its official currency. (many countries use USD: Ecuador, Micronesia...)**

+**10. Countries have only one currency.**

+`Money` doesn't link territories (countries) to a currency - it focuses only on the `Money` domain.
+The addon package [cldr_territories](https://github.com/Schultzer/cldr_territories) does have knowledge of what curriencies are in effect throughout history for a given territory.
+See `Cldr.Territory.info/1`.

+**11. Countries have only one currency currently in circulation.
+(Panama officially uses both PAB and USD)**

+`Money` makes no assumptions about currencies in circulation.

+**12. I'll only deal with currencies currently in circulation anyway.**

+`Money` makes no assumptions about currencies in circulation.

+**13. All currencies have an ISO 4217 3-letter code.
+(The Transnistrian ruble has none, for example)**

+`Money` does validate currency codes against the ISO 4217 list.
+Custom currencies can be created in accordance with ISO 4217 using `Cldr.Currency.new/2`.

+**14. All currencies have a different name.
+(French franc, "nouveau franc")**

+`Money` has localised names for all ISO 4217 currencies in each of the over 500 locales defined by CLDR.

+**15. You always put the currency symbol after the price.**

+`Money` formats currency strings according to a format mask that is either defined by CLDR or user supplied.

+**16. You always put the currency symbol before the price.**

+`Money` formats currency strings according to a format mask that is either defined by CLDR or user supplied.

+**17. You always put the currency symbol either after, or before the price, never in the middle.**

+`Money` formats currency strings according to a format mask that is either defined by CLDR or user supplied.

+**18. There's only one currency symbol for any currency. (元, 角, 分 are increasing units of the Chinese renminbi.)**

+`Money` uses format masks defined by CLDR which, for the Chinese renminbi uses the "￥" symbol.

+**19. For a given currency, you always, but always, put the symbol in the same place.**

+`Money` makes no assumpions about symbol placement.
+The symbol can be places anywhere in a formatted string but is typically, for CLDR format masks, placed either before or after the formatted number.

+**20. OK.
+But if you only use the ISO 4217 currency codes, you always put it before the price.
+(Hint: it depends on the language.)**

+Same as for the answer to 19 above.

+**21. Before the price means on the left.
+(ILS)**

+`Money` formats according to a locale and correctly places symbols for languages written right-to-left.

+**22. You can always use a dot (or a comma, etc.) as a decimal separator.**

+The decimal separator is defined per locale according to the CLDR definitions.

+**23. You can always use a space (or a dot, or a comma, etc.) as a thousands separator.**

+The thousands (acutally grouping since not all locales format in thousands) separator is defined per locale according to the CLDR definitions.

+**24. You separate big prices by grouping numbers in triplets (thousands).
+(One writes ¥1 0000)**

+Grouping is done according the CLDR definitions.
+For many languages the grouping is in thousands.
+Some format other ways.
+For example in India numbers are formatted with the first group as a triplet and subsequent groups as doublets.

+**25. Prices at a single company will never range from five digits before the decimal to five digits after.**

+`Money` default precision is 28 decimal digits.
+All arithmetic is done using arbitrary precision decimal arithemetic.
+No round is performced unless either explicity performed or a money value is formatted for output.
+When formatting rounding is applied according the locale-specific rules.

+**26. Prices contains only digits and punctuation.
+(Germans can write 12,- €)**

+`Money` format masks can contain very flexible formatting masks.
+A set of formats is defined for each locale and a user-defined masks can also be defined.

+**27. A price can be at most 10^N for some value of N.**

+See the answer to 25.

+**28. Given two currencies, there is only one exchange rate between them at any given point in time.**

+`Money` supports an exchange rate mechansim, currency conversions and retrieval from external exchange rate services.
+It does not impose any constraint on underlying conversion tables.

+**29. Given two currencies, there is at least one exchange rate between them at any given point in time. (restriction on export of MAD, ARS, CNY, for example)**

+See the answer to 28.

+**30. And the final one: a standalone $ character is always pronounced dollar.
+(It's also the peso sign.)**

+This is outside the domain of `Money`.